nathaliedupuy/ROIs_registration_with_SIFT/INSTALLATION_GUIDE.md

 **CMake in action**

-	- Back in the command promptMake, deactivated the virtual env (conda deactivate) Check you are back to base.
+	- Back in the command prompt, deactivated the virtual env (conda deactivate) Check you are back to base.

 It would have been great to use the gui, but things are never that